 Maintaining Neighborhood Stormwater Facilities

-Stormwater facilities are man-made structures and require periodic maintenance to insure that they function properly over time.
+Stormwater facilities are man-made structures and require maintenance to insure that they function properly over time.

 As part of Thurston